Police666/yii2-multi-language/docs/multi.md

 Attribute | Description
 ----------|------------
 languageField | The name of the language field of the translation table.
-Default is 'language' langClassName | The name of translation model class.
-Default value is model name + Translate langForeignKey | Name of the foreign key field of the translation table related to base model table. tableName | The name of the translation table **attributes** | Multilanguage attributes.
+Default is 'language' translateClassName | The name of translation model class.
+Default value is model name + Translate translateForeignKey | Name of the foreign key field of the translation table related to base model table. translateTableName | The name of the translation table **attributes** | Multilanguage attributes.
 Required only

 #Usage